phuvinhnguyen/IQBench/README.md

 --api_token <YOUR_TOKEN> \
 --num_samples 500
 ```
+Result (each sample) of the experiment will be saved in `results.json`, you can compute the accuracy of each topic using this generated file.

 ### Get LLM's judgement on downloaded data
 You can run this command to the output file again to handle samples that VLM was failed to run